yaacov/hawkular-client-cli/README.md

 ### Modifying metric definition tags [ --keys KEY --tags TAG=VALUE ]
 If a key match an auto-tagging rule from a config file, the tag value defined in the config file will be updated.
-Explicit tag values defined using the command line argument [ -a or --tags ] will override tag values defined by rules in the config file.
+Explicit tag values defined using the command line argument [ --tags ] will override tag values defined by rules in the config file.

 ```bash
 hawkular-client-cli --keys machine/example.com/memory.usage --tags units=bytes